Israel blames Iran for Bulgaria bus bomb that kills six

-BURGAS, Bulgaria Six people were killed in a bomb attack on a bus carrying Israeli tourists at a Bulgarian airport on Wednesday and Israel accused Tehran of carrying out the attack, promising a strong response to "Iranian terror".
+SOFIA Six Israeli tourists were killed in a bomb attack on a bus at a Bulgarian airport on Wednesday and Israel accused Tehran of carrying out the attack, promising a strong response to "Iranian terror".

-Body parts were strewn across the ground and mangled metal hung from the bus's torn-back roof.
+Body parts were strewn on the tarmac and mangled metal hung from the bus's torn-back roof.
 Its windows were blown out and surrounded by scorch marks, as clouds of dense black smoke billowed above the airport.

 "We heard a very strong blast.
 The bus was full with people and children.
 Flesh and blood everywhere," a Bulgarian witness told TV7 television.
 "I saw another bus catching fire from the one that exploded.
 It was complete chaos."